ericmick/pisec/README.md

 #pisec
 This is a work in progress.
 Watch if you'd like to know when I get this working.

-Pisec is a module for using the raspberr
+Pisec is a module for using the raspberry pi as a web-based security camera.

 ## setup
 Here's how to get started from a fresh install of Raspbian Wheezy (2014-01-07).